Hard Knox Mutual Aid

 Solidarity Not Charity

-Mutual aid emphasizes solidarity, collective care, and trust in the wisdom of community members to be the best stewards of their own lives.
+Mutual aid emphasizes solidarity, collective care, and trust in the wisdom of community members to effectively manage community resources and be the best stewards of their own lives.

 Think of it like this